-Looming out of the valley is the majestic blue-grey face of El Capitan, solemnly watching over visitors to Yosemite National Park.
+On a day trip to Yosemite National Park, one of the first things I see is the majestic blue-grey face of El Capitan, looming over the valley and solemnly watching over visitors to Yosemite National Park.
 Not far away, the Half Dome is visible and travellers clamber in the meadows to take the best shot of the vista in front of them.

 Yosemite is a huge park.
 With two half days to explore, I was convinced I’d be able to see a lot of the park.
 On arrival, I very quickly realise how naive that is.

 I pull my brand new hire car into Rush Creek Lodge after a spectacular drive into the Yosemite area from the Napa Valley.
 I’m a little dusty still from the wine I’ve consumed over the past couple of days in California wine country, but even nursing my slight headache I can see that this place is the stuff dreams are made of.
 There’s little wonder why it is one of the best National Parks in the world.

 Disclosure: This post may contain affiliate links.
 I only recommend products or services I would use myself and all opinions expressed here are my own.
 If you use these links to buy something, I may earn a commission at no extra cost to you.
 Thanks for your continued support.

 The windy drive around the mountains, cruising amongst the tussocks and rock faces is, for want of a better word, stunning.
 I only have one dicey moment on the journey, and that is when I realise that I have no idea how to open up the petrol tank on my car and then subsequently how US petrol pumps work.

 I stand at the bowser waiting for the gas to start pumping for a while before someone takes pity on me and tells me that I have to pay in advance.
 For the record, this seems like a really flawed system if you have no idea how much petrol you need to put in your car to fill it, but I guess it stops petrol theft.